XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/accounts.md

 The typical way to get an account in the XRP Ledger is as follows:

 1. Generate a key pair from a strong source of randomness and calculate the address of that key pair.
-(For example, you can use the [`wallet_propose` command](reference-rippled.html#wallet-propose) to do this.)
+(For example, you can use the [wallet_propose method][] to do this.)

 2. Have someone who already has an account in the XRP Ledger send XRP to the address you generated.